-- Help and encourage the development of new fishing equipment that can effectively select between target species and by-catch species.
+- Develop new fishing equipment that can effectively select between target species and by-catch species.

-- Help and encourage the development of new fishing equipment for bottom trawling that does not destroy flora and fauna on the ocean floor.
+- Build new fishing equipment for bottom trawling that does not destroy flora and fauna on the ocean floor.

-- Help and encourage the development of new fishing technology that ensures that species that are caught as by-catch survive when they are released back into the ocean.
+- Develop new fishing technology that ensures that species that are caught as by-catch survive when they are released back into the ocean.

-- Help and encourage the development of multi stock models for use in fisheries management that, to a larger degree, include the interaction between different species and stocks, both commercial and non-commercial, and between species and their habitats.
+- Create multi-stock models for use in fisheries management that include the interaction between different species and stocks, both commercial and non-commercial, and between species and their habitats.

-- Help and encourage the development of new fisheries technology to simplify the real-time surveillance of species and stocks.
+- Develop new fisheries technology to simplify the real-time surveillance of species and stocks.

-- Help and encourage the development environmentally sound methods for a more detailed mapping of water column and sea floor, particularly for use on ships that are in transit (between harbours)
+- Create environmentally sound methods for detailed mapping of the water column and seafloor, particularly for use on ships that are in transit (between harbours)